Cardiothoracic Surgery Residencies & Fellowships

 Dr. Abbot came to Atlanta in 1945 after completing his thoracic surgery residency at Washington University in St. Louis, and was one of the city's first fully trained thoracic surgeons.
 In 1951, Dr. Abbott and William Hopkins, MD, performed Georgia's first successful intracardiac procedure for a patient with mitral valve stenosis at Emory University Hospital.

-In 1971, Dr. Hatcher was named chief of the Division of Cardiothoracic Surgery and the official program director of the cardiothoracic surgery residency.
+In 1971, Dr. Hatcher was named chief of the Division of Cardiothoracic Surgery and program director of the cardiothoracic surgery residency.
 The program began recruiting young, energetic, and innovative cardiac surgeons; attracting high-achieving trainees; and establishing its position as a dependable and compassionate clinical service with superior outcomes.

-Distinguished Charles Ross Hatcher, Jr., Professor of Surgery, Division of Cardiothoracic Surgery, Department of Surgery, Emory University School of Medicine
+Associate Professor of Surgery and Program Director, Division of Cardiothoracic Surgery, Department of Surgery, Emory University School of Medicine